devanmcg/GreatPlainsFire/SpringSummerSeverity/paper/SummerFireRestoration.md

 Overall, we found little evidence that successful summer burns were anomalies, and conclude that it is reasonable for managers to incorporate late growing season fire into prescribed fire programs with the caveat that some summers will simply be too wet and/or too green to burn.

 **Keywords:** Burn severity; Phenology; Seasonality of fire; Pyrodiversity

+# Implications for practice

+* Successful Rx fire in the summer is likely the norm, not the exception.
+* At least at this specific research station, there is little evidence that fuel and weather conditions have changed over 42 years except for slightly greener spring fuels and lower relative humidity, which might cancel each other out.

 # Introduction